IcedFrisby/IcedFrisby/API.md

 - Types: `headers`: `object`
 - Default: `none`

 A flat object where each key becomes a header name and each corresponding value becomes that header's value in the request.
+As per HTTP spec, all header names are case-insensitive.

 ```javascript
 frisby.create('a test')